Let’s talk about two buzz words: scarcity and abundance.

 Your thoughts create your reality.
 Always.
 (Check out How To Improve Your Mindset here).

-Example: Scarcity With Self-worth
+Example: Scarcity With Personal-worth

 You can have scarcity with respect to yourself, too.